Azure/terraform-azurerm-avm-res-network-azurefirewall/examples/Monitor/_header.md

-# Default example
+# Diagnostic settings example

-This deploys the Azure Firewall with a Virtual Network.
+This deploys the diagnostics settings for Azure Firewall.